ITA…….the new face of Alitalia

 The 5 slots leased by AZ were recovered by EY for fear that they would be lost if not used.

 I rather doubt if Italians have much lasting love for FR as budget airline customers seldom have much loyalty .FR rather won the low end market by default and the market share could be difficult hold against any competent local competition.
-As ITA’s market share can only go one way it should prove interesting to watch1 user thanked author for this post.
+As ITA’s market share can only go one way it should prove interesting to watch

 But they do provide a good cheap service to the Italian youth and that is wanted I was trying to demonstrate.